 Once the TPS5435x device is in normal regulation, the ENA pin is high.
-If the ENA pin is pulled below the stop threshold of 0.5 V, switching stops and the internal slow start resets.
-If an application requires the TPS5435x to be disabled, use open drain or open collector output logic to interface to the ENA pin (see Figure 2).
-The ENA pin has an internal pullup current source.
+If ENA is pulled below the stop threshold of 0.5 V, switching stops and the internal slow start resets.
+If an application requires the TPS5435x to be disabled, use open-drain or open-collector output logic to interface to ENA (see Figure 2).
+ENA has an internal pullup current source.
 Do not use external pullup resistors.